arikrupnik/the-heir/heir-structure.md

 Open
 ----
-TOM opens the roll-up door to his father's old storage unit and surveys his inheritance with disdain.
+TOM, 28, opens the roll-up door to his father's old storage unit and surveys his inheritance with disdain.
+His gaze focuses on a particular SUITCASE.

 Act I: Pose the Question
 -----
-Tom hates cleaning up the messes that his family refuses to deal with.
-Tom explains to CLAIRE, his next-door neighbor, that his family has been been kicking the can down the road for generations.
-His storage unit contains the parts of family history that they never dealt with.
+For three generations, Tom's family stuffed anything they didn't want to deal with into the unit.
-Now it falls to Tom to piece together his identity.
+Now it falls to Tom to clean up the mess and piece together his identity.
+Storage yard manger MANNY, 31, introduces Tom to his next-unit neighbor CLAIRE, 25, and other tenants.
-Tom complains specifically about his step-brother DRAKE, whose identity is shallow but secure.
+Tom complains about his step-brother DRAKE, whose identity is shallow but secure.
 Tom asks the central question: if he throws away his (family's) baggage, who is he?
 And if he keeps it, will it crush him?

 Plot Point
 ----------
-Storage yard manger MANNY announces pending closure and demolition of the yard.
+Manny announces pending closure and demolition of the yard.
 Tenants have thirty days to vacate.
 Tom must decide what he does with his inheritance.